yashroxalways/Test2-Team1-liverpatient-prediction/README.md

 -collecting the dataset
 -create a python file for this and save as .py
--add a requiremts.txt and docker file as needed
+-create a automated selenium python file and save it as .py -add a requiremts.txt and docker file as needed
 -now in cmd build the docker image using docker build -t liverpatient-preiction .
 -now upload this into git hub repository